Refreshed and updated April 1, 2026.

 5. Plan for the worst

 Don’t have an AI incident response plan?
 Time to get on that.
 If sensitive data is shared with ChatGPT, what’s your remediation process?
 Who gets notified?
 What steps do you take to assess impact?
 Simulate the scenario now, and don’t wait until it happens.
+The IBM report notes that Shadow AI breaches take a week longer than average to contain — time you don’t want to be spending figuring out your playbook on the fly.

 Let Concentric AI Do the Heavy Lifting